 The Gambia profile

-The law provides for jail terms for journalists found guilty of libel or sedition.
+The law provides for jail terms for libel or sedition.
+Journalists are regularly arrested on "flimsy and superficial" charges, says Freedom House.

 State-run Radio Gambia broadcasts tightly-controlled news, which is relayed by private radio stations.
-Radio France Internationale is available on FM.
+Radio France Internationale is available on FM in Banjul.

 The government operates the only national TV station.